aws-samples/streaming-analytics-workshop/content/local-flink-development/anatomy-flink-program.md

 If you are attending an AWS hosted event, we will cover the different parts in a presentation format.
 If you are running the workshop on your own, please refer to the official [Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/api_concepts.html#anatomy-of-a-flink-program) to learn more about the anatomy of a Flink program.

 {{% notice info %}}
-If you are attending an AWS hosted event and have reached this point, please make yourself noticeable.
-We will start with the presentation once enough attendees have reached this point.
+If you are attending an AWS hosted event and please pause here and wait for the presentation.
+Please make yourself noticeable, we will start with the presentation once enough attendees have reached this point.
 {{% /notice %}}